the4thamigo-uk/sso-docker/README.md

 ./up.sh ubuntu dev
 ```

-and thfollowing command performs a graceful cleanup and shutdown of this environment :
+and the following command performs a graceful cleanup and shutdown of this environment :
 ```
 ./down.sh ubuntu
 ```